tvkhoa/react_webpack_rails/CONTRIBUTING.md

 Interested in contributing to React Webpack Rails?
 That's great, and thank you for your interest!

-After checking out the repo, run `bundle exec rake setup:all` to install every environment dependencies.
+After checking out the repo, switch to development branch & run `bundle exec rake setup:all` to install every environment dependencies.

 To get your contributions accepted, make sure: